 For parents, these 2026 proof points matter most in Gnigl:

-That Bewohnerservice layer matters because it shows more than youth work alone.
+That Bewohnerservice layer matters because it shows the wider local frame around youth work.
 It shows a district with contact points, advisory proximity and organised local structure.

 Salzburg Verkehr remains the sober control question

 On Salzburg Verkehr, the app, youth ticket area and route logic are directly available.
-In Gnigl, this matters more than many parents think.
+In Gnigl, this point matters a lot.
 If the route home by O-Bus or S-Bahn is uncomplicated, the whole plan becomes stronger.
 If it only works in theory, reliability drops immediately.

 What parents should clarify first